1-130th “Panthers” Attack Battalion Welcomes New Commander

-Command Sgt.
-Maj.
-Kirpal Barrientos presents a gift to outgoing commander, Lt.
-Col. Mark Vanveldhuizen, during the 1-130th Attack Battalion change of command ceremony at the Army Aviation Support Facility #1 in Morrisville on January 7, 2023.
-The battalion continued to progress as an elite Apache unit, during Vanveldhuizen’s two-year command and is prepared for continued local, national, and international aviation operations.
-(Photo by US Army Sgt.
-Hannah Tarkelly)
+MORRISVILLE, NC – North Carolina Army National Guard Lt.
+Col. James L. Bond assumed command of the 1-130th Attack Battalion, 449th Combat Aviation Brigade, in place of Lt.
+Col. Mark A. Vanveldhuizen during a change of command ceremony at the Army Aviation Support Facility #1 in Morrisville on January 7, 2023.
+The battalion continued to progress as an elite Apache unit during Vanveldhuizen’s two-year command.
+The battalion is prepared for continued local, national, and international aviation operations under Bond’s leadership.

+Col Benny Collins, Commander of the 449th Combat Aviation Brigade recognized the dedication and competence of both the outgoing and incoming commanders.

+“Both Lt.
+Col. Vanveldhuizen and Lt.
+Col. Bond have deployed to combat missions in this battalion.
+They both have extensive resumes as leaders,” said Collins.

 |Date Taken: